merklejerk/whisper-scribe/README.md

 ## TODO

+- Swap out refiner's ollama dependency for transformers.
 - Docker container.

 ## Advanced Features

 ### Optional: Transcript Refiner

 If you're encountering very many transcription errors, you can experiment with theoptional refiner pipeline, which uses a local LLM (via Ollama) to clean up and correct transcription artifacts in real To enable, spin up ollama locally, install the model of choice, and configure `[refiner.model]` in your `config.toml`.
 The model must support structured output.
-Note that this can be demanding on your system.
+Note that this can be demanding on your system and a bit finnicky.